What is the Best Keyword Research Tool For You? [Free & Premium]

 I got a pretty big chunk of keywords for “protein”.
 683 isn't bad at all.
 I had a great mix of buying intent and informational.
 I don't appreciate how they only let me see search data for two keywords, but I know that developers have to eat too.
 So I'm not too upset.

 When I searched for “best protein powder”, I got some great long tail keywords.

-The filtering options in the left box are pretty lame, but better than any other free keyword research tool with the exception of Ubersuggest.
+The filtering options in the left box are pretty lame, but better than other free keyword research tools with the exception of Ubersuggest.

-KeywordTool.io is a pretty powerful free keyword research tool.
+KeywordTool.io is one of the most powerful free keyword research tools.
 It gives you a lot of keywords, some basic filtering options, and lets you search multiple networks.
 I love how you can check places like Youtube, Etsy, or Instagram for keywords.